Development of numerical methods for nonlinear hybrid stochastic functional differential equations with infinite delay

 \end{theorem}

-To obtain numerical solutions of the SFDE \eqref{ISFDE} with infinite delay, we first recall the approximation theory established in \cite{LLMS23}, which demonstrated that the solutions of type-(B) SFDEs can be approximated by the solutions of corresponding type-(A) SFDEs.
-For any positive integer $k \ge 1$, define a truncation mapping $\pi_k:\CC_r\ra\CC_r$ by
+To construct the appropriate numerical solution of the HSFDEwID \eqref{ISFDE}, we cite the approximation theory established in \cite{LLMS23}, which revealed that the solutions of HSFDEwID can be approximated by those of the time-truncated HSFDEs with finite delay information, whose segment processes only take values in finite interval.
+Precisely, for any integer $k \ge 1$, define a time-truncation mapping $\pi_k:\CC_r\ra\CC_r$ by

 Then define $f_k:\CC_r \K\SM \to \RR^n$ and $g_k:\CC_r\K\SM\to\RR^{n \K d}$ by